Passer au contenu

 Digital music

-In the digital age, music creation assumes new forms and requires a combination of artistic, technological and scientific skills.
-Artists in digital music capture, analyze and transform sounds, invent new instruments and produce sound creations for:
+In the digital age, musical creation takes on new forms and requires artistic, technological and scientific skills.
+Digital music artists capture, analyze, transform sounds, invent new instruments and produce sound creations for:

 • Immersive installations